lborgman/mm4i/README.md

 (To create a "search link" just click the orange search icon in the toolbar when you are editing a node note.)

+### Sync and Backup
+There is currently no built in backup.
+And the mindmaps are only stored on your device (in your web browser, actually).

+So if you loose your device your mindmaps may also be gone.

+But there is one possible remedy: You can sync your mindmaps to other devices.
+This mus be done manually, but it quite simple.

 ## Background
 Ever since I first saw mindmaps in practical use I have wanted to use it myself.
 But.
 It looked like you needed a big paper.
 Or rather several to redraw the mindmap.